 Interestingly, as a side note, while Mike Tolking shapes the argument of companies like Google being evil, he does literally state that: "NYC will build the future as the Google of government."

 Maybe not the best way to claim your own innocent intentions.

 Besides, both Mike Tolking, and the writer of the article he shared seem to have a misguided view on how these big companies like Google and Facebook are handling the possession of this new area of technology.

 Both the earlier mentioned companies have open-sourced the tool sets they have developed onto which they are building their machine learning algorithms, and while they may have the benefits of larger data sets, and more processing power, nobody is stopping any one person from building their own big data sets, or democratizing processing power (which is being worked on).

 And like I eluded to in the very start of this article, I don't think the government as a whole will have either good intentions, or good execution.

-While this software is still in its early phases, and most likely nowhere similar to a Minority Report like scenario yet, it does eerily makes you think immediately of how this project will evolve, and how this will impact our society in a few years, especially as machine learning keeps evolving every month.
+While this software is still in its early phases, and most likely nowhere similar to a Minority Report-like scenario yet, it does eerily make you think immediately of how this project will evolve, and how this will impact our society in a few years, especially as machine learning keeps evolving every month.